nik1178/SimplePCFlashCards/README.md

 ## Ignoring limitations

-Even if these are the only two officially supported nalguages, the flashcards can still be used for any other implication, if we exclude these two commands.
+Even if these are the only two officially supported languages, the flashcards can still be used for any other implication, if we exclude these two commands.

 # Running the program
 To make using the program simpler, I made a simple run.bat, so even non developers know how to run it.
 Due to this being a personal project, JDK is required to run the program.